-The fallow deer were imported from the island of Sicily which was then also ruled by a Norman lord.
-Recent DNA analysis has shown that the present herd are descended from this original stock.
+The fallow deer were imported from the island of Sicily which was then also ruled Norman nobility.
+Recent DNA analysis has shown that the present herd is descended from this original stock.
 They are also distinguished by darker fur, compared with deer imported at a later date.

-In 1238, the King surrendered ownership of the Forest, whilst retaining hunting rights.
+In 1238, the King surrendered landowning rights, whilst retaining forestal rights.

 No longer a Royal Forest

 In 1238, ownership was passed to Isabel, widow of Robert de Bruys and the estate then descended in the de Bruys / Bruce family.
-In 1304, the estate was inherited by a later Robert (the Bruce), Earl of Carick, and he is known to have visited Hatfield Forest in this year.
+In 1304, the estate was inherited by a later Robert (the Bruce), Earl of Carick.
+He is known to have visited Hatfield Forest in this year.

 In 1306, Robert claimed the throne of Scotland, as Robert I. In retaliation, his English estates were confiscated by the King of England, Edward I.